Migration from 1950s

 Not an underclass

 In May 2008 a report appeared in a Wellington newspaper quoting an academic who claimed that Pacific Islanders were an underclass and a drain on the economy.
 Pacific people were outraged.
 The Race Relations Commissioner reviewed the matter and decided that the claims were based on out-of-date data; trends were positive in many areas.

 Public attitudes changed in the 1990s, by when most Pacific people in New Zealand were New Zealand-born and they were beginning to have a noticeable impact on public life.
 In the early 21st century, with more than a quarter of a million people of Pacific ethnicity in New Zealand, levels of public intolerance were low.
-In 2017, seven members of Parliament identified themselves as Pasifika (6% compared to 3% in 1996).
+After the 2020 election, 11 members of Parliament identified as Pasifika (9%, compared to 3% in 1996).

 A survey in 2009 found that 58% of respondents believed there was some discrimination against Pacific peoples, but only 5% believed they were the group most discriminated against.